Dimensioned Variable (DimVar) Class for MATLAB - notes and demos

 Author: Sky Sartorius.
-Original code (and deserving most of the credit): Rob deCarvalho.
+Original base code: Rob deCarvalho.

-A DimensionedVariable contains both a value (any numeric type) and units (any combination of mass, length, time, etc.).
+A DimVar (Dimensioned Variable) contains both a value (any numeric type) and units (any combination of mass, length, time, etc.).
 Math operations performed on dimensioned variables will automatically perform dimensional analysis to ensure that units are consistent.

-Both units.m and the directory ..\@DimensionedVariable must be placed in a single directory.
-This directory must be on the current path (or current working directory).
+Both the m-files (units.m, unitsOf.m, etc.) and the directory ..\@DimVar must be placed on the current path (or in the current working directory).

-Step one whenever using the DimensionedVariable class is to create the units struct.
+Step one whenever using the DimVar class is to create the units struct, u, in the workspace.

 u = units;

 Or, shorthand syntax assigns the units struct to the variable u.

 To create a dimensioned variable, multiply the value by the unit in the units struct.